 It really makes you feel as if you’ve entered an underground secret training club.

-I’m glad to have Nora by my side, because no matter how tough the workout is, if you have a buddy by your side, you’ll survive anything.
 As the music gets more and more intense we realise that it’s about to get down.
-We go through the doors into a pitch black corridor and I can feel the bass vibrating through my chest.
+We go through the doors into a pitch-black corridor and I can feel the bass vibrating through my chest.
 Neon lights flicker to create even more intrigue.
 Somehow this reminds me of Hunger Games.

 We enter a room of treadmills covered in neon lights.